Rare Mastiff Dog Breeds

 Two Tibetan mastiff dogs lying down outside in front of houseCourtesy Brunodesola

-They are kept as a guardian of herds, flocks, the home and family and, in Tibet, are tied outside the home during the day and allowed to run loose at night to protect the property.
+In Tibet, they are tied outside the home during the day and allowed to run loose at night to protect the property.
 The Tibetan Mastiff is considered a primitive breed.

 The Tibetan Mastiff is one breed that is very expensive to acquire.
 In March of 2011, it was reported that a TM named Hong Dong was purchased by a wealthy gentleman in China for the sum of $1.52 million!
 Obviously this rare breed is not one that many individuals could afford.